M-TH: 8:30 a.m.-4:30 p.m.

 I can’t reach my academic department.
 What should I do?

 Students should continue to reach out to their academic department and give a reasonable amount of time for a response.
 Students who are unable to reach their academic department after a reasonable amount of time can reach out to their associate dean of undergraduate studies or associate dean of graduate studies in their respective decanal unit.

-How can I get proof of fall enrollment?
+How can I get proof of spring enrollment?

 Students can request an official transcript, and will be able to get enrollment verifications from the National Student Clearinghouse beginning after the drop/add period of the term.

 Please visit the Academic Affairs Academic Resources page for more important information and updates.

 Last updated: September 29, 2022 3:28 pm EST